History of the United States women's national soccer team: Pan American Games

 and an under-20 team lost in the final to a full Brazil team in the 2007 Pan American Games.
 Some of the players who participated in those Pan American Games, such as Hope Solo, Tobin Heath, Lauren Cheney (now Holiday), Cat Reddick (now Whitehill) and Kelley O'Hara, later played for the full national team.

 Yearly team summary

 Past and present uniforms

 The USWNT has worn a combination of red, white, or blue (the colors of the national flag) in most years, with exceptions including a gold shirt in 2007, a black shirt in 2011, and black trim with neon green socks for the 2015 World Cup.
 In 2012 the team started wearing the same kit as the U.S. men's team, beginning with the red and white hoop design.
 Nike became the kit supplier for U.S. Soccer in 1995, with an agreement signed in December 2013 to extend the sponsorship through 2022.
 The USWNT began wearing two stars as of 1999 to signify their two World Cup titles.
-A third star was added after their third World Cup title in July 2015.
+A third star was added July 2015 and a fourth in July 2019 after winning the World Cup in those same years.